sandysgits/music_video_from_weather/README.md

 # Weather Webcam Sonification

+TODO:
+How to use map_value? if global min max, then gets problematic -> should also include a if season ... ?
+- parameter which variables you want to plot and generate a sound to

 ## Motivation
 Weather data is often represented in purely numerical or visual formats.
 However, by combining multiple sensory modalities—such as visualization and sound—we can create a **richer, more immersive experience**.
 This project explores how **sonification and animation** can bring weather data to life, making it more **intuitive, engaging, and accessible**.
 By linking weather conditions to both visual and auditory cues, we enhance our ability to recognize patterns and better understand meteorological phenomena.